 Evelyn is from Cohasset, a small town south of Boston.
-She is a sophomore at Cohasset High School, where she plays basketball and tennis, and is a member of the debate team, environmental team, band/pep band, and student council.
-Evelyn has been a youth ambassador for her town’s coalition since her freshman year, and has attended numerous forums and trainings on youth prevention.
-Evelyn also has a passion for mental health advocacy and education, and she intertwines both mental health work and substance misuse prevention.
-She is very excited for the upcoming year and the years to follow on the Statewide Leadership Team, hoping to make an impact in preventing youth vaping!
+She is a senior at Cohasset High School, where she plays tennis, is co-president of Model UN, a member of the debate team, plays the flute for the pep band, and student council treasurer.
+Evelyn has been a Youth Leader for her town’s coalition for over three years and has attended numerous forums and trainings on youth substance misuse and addiction prevention, where she has brought back the knowledge and resources to lead a group of over 30 students in advocacy and education in their community.
+Evelyn also has a passion for mental health advocacy and education, and she intertwines both mental health work and substance misuse prevention in her mental health subcommittee she runs in her chapter.
+She is very excited to make a lasting impact during her last year on the Statewide Leadership Team.

 Judelee is a part of her town’s chapter, the Melrose Youth Action Team, which plans and coordinates events with the community such as teaching middle school health classes about the dangers of vaping and drug use.
 Judelee believes her chapter was the reason she decided to be on the STL team, she says her chapter taught her a lot and for that she is very grateful.
 As well as being on the Youth Action Team she is also a member of her school’s Robotics team, Color Guard, and participates in mentoring current sixth graders.
 Judelee is very excited to join the STL team because she believes it will help her communicate new ideas to help make a difference in her community, which will in turn bring more awareness to the dangers drug use poses to many other communities.

-Shannon is currently a sophomore at Bridgewater-Raynham Regional High School.
+Shannon is currently a junior at Bridgewater-Raynham Regional High School.
 She is a peer leader of Bridging L.I.V.E.S. along with many other students at her school.
-In her spare time, she loves to dance, spend time with family, and do research on substance abuse and pancreatic cancer.
+Shannon loves to be involved in the community and enjoys helping others.
+In her spare time, she loves to dance, spend time with friends and family, and do research on substance abuse and pancreatic cancer.
 Shannon first heard about her chapter at BR from her sister and one of her best friends who is a former SLT member.
 She knew she wanted to be a part of something where she could use her voice and outgoing personality.
 Shannon knew she needed to become more involved when vaping became a major issue in her school.
 She hopes to make a change in her community as vaping, smoking, and drinking has been a problem within her family and community in the past.